vineethac/Ollama/ollama_webui/README.md

 ## Overview
-In this exercise we will take a look at deploying a Web UI on Kubernetes that can interact with Ollama and prompt the available LLMs.
+* In this exercise we will take a look at deploying a Web UI on Kubernetes that can interact with Ollama and prompt the available LLMs.
+* This will give you a ChatGPT like experience while interacting with different language models.

 ## Prerequisites
 * Access to a Kubernetes cluster.
 * [Deploy Ollama on the Kubernetes cluster](https://github.com/vineethac/Ollama/tree/main/ollama_on_kubernetes)

-## Deploy the Ollama Web UI on the Kubernetes cluster
+## Deploy Ollama Web UI on Kubernetes
 * Ollama is already deployed on the cluster.

 ```